biometricITC/cPP-biometrics/input/Bio cPP.md

 aspects that take advantage of design or implementation weaknesses.
 The former is done through the ATE\_IND family, while the latter is through the AVA\_VAN family.
-For this cPP, testing is based on advertised functionality and interfaces with dependency on the availability of design information.
+For this cPP, testing is based on advertised functionalities and interfaces with dependency on the availability of design information.
 One of the primary outputs of the evaluation process is the test report as specified in the following requirements.